3 ways to add value to the ag industry

 Adding value, whether to an individual operation or an entire industry, is a hot topic.

-Recent presentations at the annual and a article highlight the new opportunities to .
+Recent presentations at the CAES annual Ag Policy conference and a Choices article highlight the new opportunities to add value in agriculture.
 Commentators point out that, traditionally, adding value was simply seen as processing raw commodities.
 But now, there are so many more options.